-We identified in our previous microarray data set, a set of genes whose expression very closely correlated with where the samples came from (i.e. Stanford University or Norway); we do not believe that this set of genes is due to true biological differences, but that it is instead, due to the systematic differences in how the sample RNAs were prepared.
-Useful views of this data can be based upon SVD, which is equivalent to Principal Component Analysis (PCA).
+We identified in our previous microarray data set, a set of genes whose expression nearly perfectly correlated with where the samples came from (i.e. Stanford University or Norway); we do not believe that this set of genes is due to true biological differences, but that it is instead, due to the systematic differences in how the sample RNAs were prepared.
+Useful views of this data can be based upon Singular Value Decompositions (SVD), which is equivalent to Principal Component Analysis (PCA).
 Straightforward understanding of this analysis comes from thinking about the vectors of gene expressions, for each case, as points in a high dimensional point cloud.
 SVD and PCA can be viewed as finding "interesting directions" for understanding the structure of the point cloud.
 More precisely, they find "directions of greatest variability".
-A view that makes the "source-effect" problem clearer is shown in Figure 5.
-This figure shows a matrix of plots of one and two-dimensional PCA projections.
-The plots on the diagonal show the 1-d projections (commonly called

-"principal component scores") of the data onto each of the first four eigenvectors (i.e. the directions of interest in the point cloud).
+A view that makes the source effect problem more clear is shown in Figure 5.
+This figure shows a matrix of plots of one and two dimensional PCA projections.
+The plots on the diagonal show the 1- d projections (commonly called "principal component scores") of the data onto each of the first four eigenvectors (i.e. the directions of interest in the point cloud).
 The individual microarray experiments are shown as colored dots, where the colors indicate the two different sources of breast tumors used in our previous studies (i.e. Norway or Stanford).
 The horizontal axis shows the PC scores (an axis with the numerical values is not shown, because these numbers are not particularly interpretable), and the vertical axis shows a random height used for visual separation (the same "jitter plot" visualization used in Figures 3 and 4).
 The black curves in the 1-d diagonal projection plots are smoothed histograms (again as in Figures 3 and 4).
-The off diagonal graphics all show the 2-d projections onto different pairs of eigenvectors (directions in the point cloud space) as scatterplots, with the x-axis corresponding to the component whose 1-d projection is directly to the right or left.
+The off diagonal graphics all show the 2-d projections onto different pairs of eigenvectors (directions in the point cloud space) as scatterplots, with the x-axis corresponding to the component whose 1-d projection is directly above or below, and with the y-axis corresponding to the component whose 1-d projection is directly to the right or left.
 Thus Figure 5E is a "flip about the 45 degree line" of Figure 5B, and both of these show how the first PC direction relates to the second.

 Note that in Figure 5A, the red and blue points are somewhat separated.
-The approach suggested by Alter et al. (2000) is to remove this source effect by subtracting this PC direction from the data.
+The approach suggested by Alter et al. (2000) and Nielsen et al., (2002) is to remove this source effect by subtracting this PC direction from the data.
 However, for this data set, there is substantial overlap of source effects in the PC1 direction, suggesting that deeper investigation would be useful.
 A stronger suggestion that this is the case comes from Figure 5B, which compares the first and second eigen directions (i.e. PC1 and PC2).
-Note that better separation between the red and blue subpopulations is possible when using a diagonal separating line, rather than using a horizontal line that would be entailed from using only the PC1 direction.
+Note that better separation between the red and blue subpopulations is possible when using a diagonal separating line, than using a horizontal line that would be entailed from using only the PC1 direction.
 This casts doubt on the approach of simply removing the first principal component from the data; in particular, removal of some linear combination of the first and second directions (i.e. a slanted line in the plot) should provide a better source adjustment.
 This opens the question of finding other directions, which may be more appropriate for source adjustment.